Theatre Passe Muraille

 Theatre Passe Muraille is a theatre company in Toronto, Ontario, Canada.
+It is on Ryerson Avenue in the Alexandra Park neighbourhood of Toronto.

 Brief history

 One of Canada's most influential alternative theatres, Theatre Passe Muraille ("theatre beyond walls") was founded in 1968 by director and playwright Jim Garrard, who started the company out of Rochdale College.

-Its intention was create a distinctly Canadian voice in theatre.
-It was conceived with the notion that theatre should transcend real estate and that plays can be made and staged anywhere—in barns, in auction rings, in churches, bars, basements, lofts, even in streetcars.
+Its intention was to create a distinctly Canadian voice in theatre.
+It was conceived with the notion that theatre should transcend real estate and that plays can be made and staged anywhere — in barns, in auction rings, in churches, bars, basements, lofts, even in streetcars.
 The company was interested in the idea that theatre should endeavour to be a mirror, not a vehicle of social change.

 The company gained local notoriety when it was charged with obscenity for the play Futz by American playwright Rochelle Owens, about a farmer who falls in love with his pig.

 Jim Garrard was succeeded by Martin Kinch, who held the job of artistic director for a year (with Paul Thompson as technical director) before he went on to found Toronto Free Theatre with John Palmer and Tom Hendry.

 It was under Thompson's directorship in the 1970s that the theatre gained its national reputation.
 Thompson guided the company towards a distinctive style of collective creation with plays such as The Farm Show, 1837: The Farmer's Revolt and I Love You, Baby Blue.